rachelcluke/hygge-houseplants/README.md

 ### Stories - Viewing and Navigation

-1. DONE - As the site user enters the website for the first time, the logo, appearance of the first two launch sections, clarify the purpose of this plants e-commerce website.
+1. DONE - As the site user enters the website for the first time, the logo and the appearance of the first two launch sections, are a few of the features which clarify the purpose of this plants e-commerce website.
 [View outcome.](static/docs/stories/story-1.png "story 1 outcome")

 2. DONE - There are multiple points in the launch page, where the shopper can view a list of products: 'Shop' in navigation header, 'SHOP ALL INDOOR PLANTS' button in first home page section and 'Shop by Category' with four different plant categories in the second home page section.
 [View outcome.](static/docs/stories/story-2.png "story 2 outcome")